 More curated resources on how to read the news:

-From newspaper fact checkers to evaluation methods such as S.I.F.T. to diversifying one’s news feeds there is a tremendous amount of energy and time being devoted to debunking lies and conspiracy theories.
-Despite the trend to provide better quality and quantity of information to the public, according to a 2022 PPRI poll, 60% of white evangelical Protestants believe the 2020 election was stolen from Donald Trump while Qanon conspiracies ravage large swaths of churches in America.
-While fact checking methods and diversifying one’s news feed can be helpful, it seems it is doing little to move people from yelling at each other to holding a respectful conversation.
-How did the church get here?
-Is there a theological way of consuming the news?
-How can we think and act Christianly to the news?Read more
+From newspaper fact checkers to evaluation methods such as S.I.F.T. to diversifying one’s news feeds, there is a tremendous amount of time and energy devoted to debunking lies and conspiracy theories.
+Despite the trend to provide more quality information to the public, according to a 2022 PPRI poll, 60% of white evangelical Protestants believe the…Read more